F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Split Finishes

-In addition to Isenberg's standard finishes, faucets are also available in 20 colorful special finishes.
-Some faucets, including those in the Klassiker collection of twelve kitchen faucets, can be finished in .
-Part of the faucet is left as stainless, the rest is colored.
+In addition to Flusso's standard finishes, faucets are also available in 20 colorful special-order finishes.
+Some faucets, including those in the Klassiker collection of twelve kitchen faucets, can be finished in Part of the faucet is left as stainless, the rest is colored.

-Special finishes take longer, sometimes a lot longer to deliver than fast-ship finishes since the faucets are not in stock and are given their special finish only as ordered.
+Special finishes take longer to deliver than fast-ship finishes since the faucets are not in stock and are given their special finish only as ordered.

 Thin Film Ceramic (TFC) Finishes

-Isenberg's color finishes, by contrast, are produced using a new technology called a Thin-Film Ceramic or TFC coating.
+Flusso's color finishes, by contrast, are produced using a new technology called Thin-Film Ceramic or TFC [5] coating.

-TFC, like PVD, is a space-age coating that does not, however, require the elaborate and expensive machinery needed for PVD application.
-All it requires is a spray gun and a low-temperature oven to cure the finish after spraying.
+Unlike PVD, however, it does not require the elaborate and expensive machinery needed for application.
+All it requires is a spray booth and a low-temperature oven to cure the finish after spraying.

-Isenberg is one of the very first companies to use it as a faucet finish.
+Flusso is one of the very first companies to adopt it as a faucet finish.

-A TFC coating usually contains a mix of nano-particles of silicon dioxide and titanium dioxide.
-These ceramic particles give the finish its robustness, resulting in a very robust coating that resists damage.
 In standardized laboratory wear tests, TFC coatings were found to be ten times more resistant to wear than steel.
-The finish is also impervious to virtually all chemical cleaning solutions, resists fading from exposure to ultraviolet rays, and is anti-microbial in some formulations.
+The finish is also impervious to virtually all chemical cleaning solutions, resists fading from exposure to ultraviolet rays, and is antimicrobial in some formulations.

-The Isenberg warranty guarantees TFC finishes for a lifetime against manufacturing defects, a warranty that shows considerable confidence in the durability of its ceramic finishes.
+The Flusso warranty guarantees TFC finishes for a lifetime against manufacturing defects, a warranty that shows a considerable confidence in the robustness of its ceramic finishes.

-Keep in mind, however, that no warranty protects against all of the hazards that can befall a faucet finish, and Isenberg's warranty is no exception.
+Keep in mind, however, that no warranty protects against all of the hazards that can befall a faucet finish, and Flusso's warranty is no exception.

-it protects against just those defects that result from errors in the finishing process: peeling, flaking, blistering, scaling, excessive discoloration, and delamination.
-These are extremely rare, and by "extremely rate" we mean "almost unheard of."
+It protects against just those defects that result from errors in the finishing process: peeling, flaking, blistering, scaling, excessive discoloration, and delamination.
+These are extremely rare, and by "extremely rare" we mean "almost unheard of."

-Most damage to faucet finishes results from over-zealous cleaning.
+Most damage to faucet finishes results from overzealous cleaning.
 Modern finishes do not require scrubbing.
 They need little more than a wipe-down with a mild detergent and a soft cloth.
-Harsh chemical cleansers or scouring pads are not needed.
+Harsh chemical cleansers (including Windex®) or scouring pads are not needed.
 Finish damage caused by users is never covered by a faucet warranty.

 Where to Buy

-Isenberg sells its products through authorized dealers.
+Flusso sells its Flusso products through authorized dealers.
 A Where to Buy feature on its website identifies the showroom(s) nearest you.
 The faucets are also sold over the internet on sites such as Plumbing Overstock, FaucetLine, Houzz, and even on Amazon (although the selections may be severely limited).

 If your choice is a faucet in a standard fast-ship finish, an internet purchase is an option.
 However, if you need a special finish or a coordinated set of faucets, other fixtures (tub fillers, showers, etc.), and accessories, then a showroom is probably a better choice.
 Showrooms are plentiful on the East and West coasts; less numerous in the middle of the continent.